bordoni/fakerpress/readme.txt

 2. **Suggest New Features:** Have an awesome idea?
 Please share it!
 Simply [create a new topic](http://wordpress.org/support/plugin/fakerpress) in the plugin forum to express your thoughts on why the feature should be included and get a discussion going around your idea.
 3. **Issue Pull Requests:** If you're a developer, the easiest way to get involved is to help out on [issues already reported](https://github.com/iryz/fakerpress/issues) in GitHub.
 Be sure to check out the [contributing guide](https://github.com/iryz/fakerpress/blob/master/contributing.md) for developers.

-Thank you for wanting to make Stream better for everyone!
-We salute you.
+Thank you for wanting to make FakerPress better for everyone!
+[We salute you](https://www.youtube.com/watch?v=8fPf6L0XNvM).

 == Changelog ==